carsonmulligan/spotify-chat-create-playlist/README.md

 ## 🛠️ How to Use

 1. **Login with Spotify**: Click the login button to authenticate with your Spotify account.
-2. **Describe Your Playlist**: Enter a description of the playlist you want (e.g., "upbeat 80s workout mix").
+2. **Describe Your Playlist**: Enter a description of the playlist you want or click one of the example prompts above.
 3. **Create & Enjoy**: The AI will generate a playlist and save it directly to your Spotify account.
 Enjoy the tunes!

 ## 📋 Requirements